mtintes/mtintes.github.io/_posts/2024-04-23-Shatterstone-2.md

 People are funny.
 We have things that we just know.
 Like cut a piece of paper in the same shape as a dollar and ask someone to close their eyes and find it in a stack of bills.
 You could spend months trying differnt kinds of paper and they will always be able to pick it out.
 We have touched money our whole life so everyone just knows what that feels like.
 Well, phone noises are the same way.
 Off by a pitch?
 People will know.
 Phone tones are not just a single tone, they are actually a combination of 2 tones together.
 Their official definition is Dual Tone Multi Frequency (DTMF).
 If you dial a number 1 for instance that is 697Hz mixed with 1209Hz.
 Pretty simple!
 The trick comes down to how you write software to do this.
 I am not a Python expert.
 I admit I would do just about anything to avoid that snake.
 I tried writing this program in JS and Go before I gave in.
 I was loosing time and interest, so I dived in.

 When trying to make a phone work like a phone you have to think of it more like a music track than a bunch of individual noises.
 A oerson could leave the phone off the hook for any amount of time.
 The same with dialing numbers at any speed and order.
 So I found a python library that would allow me to generate a stream and then I could just alter the audio.
-Beep Bop Boop, a little garbage code later and I had the audio streaming.
+Beep Bop Boop, a little garbage code later and I had the audio streaming<sup>1</sup>.
 Then the number pad.
 That was a little trickier cuz I was unaware at the time that to save some wires they set up a little matrix.
 A number pad on a phone looks a little like:

 |1|2|3|
 |-|-|-|